-2. Compliance, Policy and Procedures Manual
+2. Compliance and Policy and Procedures Manual:

-(Section 17A of FIAMLA & Regulation 22(1) of FIAMLR)
+(Section 17of FIAMLA & Regulation of FIAMLR)

-Findings:

-Law Firms, in general, have a Compliance and Policy Manual.
-However, the Law Firms have to ensure that in their Manual, the following provided/included (the list below is not exhaustive): Client identification including risk assessment • Customer Due Diligence, Enhanced Due Diligence Ongoing Monitoring, Record Keeping, Suspicious Transaction Reporting, Internal Audit Training.
+Law Firms, in general, have documented a Compliance and Policy Manual.
+However, the Law Firms have to ensure that in their Policy Manual, mention is made of the following (the below provided list is not exhaustive):

+- Client identification including risk assessment

+- Customer Due Diligence, Enhanced Due Diligence

+- Ongoing Monitoring, Record Keeping,

+- Suspicious Transaction Reporting,

+- Internal Audit